Libmagicxx v8.2.1

 Follow the installation guide to install Podman.

-Download and install Git from the official website.
+Download and install Python from the official website.

 Fork the repository on GitHub and clone it to your local machine: